jobovy/galpy/doc/source/index.rst

 Acknowledging galpy
 --------------------

 Please link back to ``http://code.google.com/p/galpy/`` .
 When using the ``galpy.actionAngle`` modules, please cite `arXiv/1309.0809 <http://arxiv.org/abs/1309.0809>`_ in addition to the papers describing the algorithm used.
-When orbit ingrations are used, you could cite `2010ApJ...725.1676B <http://adsabs.harvard.edu/abs/2010ApJ...725.1676B>`_ (first galpy paper).
+When orbit integrations are used, you could cite `2010ApJ...725.1676B <http://adsabs.harvard.edu/abs/2010ApJ...725.1676B>`_ (first galpy paper).

 Indices and tables